 Latin Dances of Cinco de Mayo

 The Mexican culture has brought us many traditional dances.
 Most of these latin dances intertwined cultural influence from the Spanish, African, Cuban and other cultures.
-Check out these latin dances that you can learn at our Raleigh dance studio.
+Check out these latin dances that you can learn at our Durham dance studio.

 Salsa is the Spanish word for “sauce” denoting a “spicy” and “hot” flavor to this popular dance style to a complex mix of many different rhythms.
 There are indications the term Salsa was coined by radio disc jockeys in Puerto Rico as early as the 1960’s.
 Later associated with a New York sound developed by Puerto Rican musicians, Salsa is considered the national music and dance of Puerto Rico.
 The fusion of an Afro-Cuban beat with enhanced jazz textures results in an aggressive high energy pulse which has become popular everywhere.
 Many of the patterns are closely related to those of the Mambo and Cha-Cha.

 Cha-cha Dance lessons originated in the 1950s as a slow down Mambo.
 It is an exciting syncopated, Latin dance which gathers its personality, character, rhythm, basis, and charm from two major dance sources.
 It derives from the Mambo through its Latin music, and his also a stepchild of the Swing, based on the 1-2-3 step rhythm.
 The Cha Cha distinct repetitive foot rhythm characterizes his name.